srust13/Capital-One-SWE-Summit/readme.md

 Website: https://shubhamrustagi-capitalone.herokuapp.com

-*Tip: If using mobile to access the link, request to see "Desktop site" on the broswer as it will create for a better user experience.*
+*Tip: If using a mobile device to access the link, request to see "Desktop site" on the broswer as it will create for a better user experience.*

 ## Project Details